Raman1900/Demo/README.md

 # DemoTest
 DemoTest
-varun made changes in readme file
+varun made changes in readme file for App2